joysticktv/joysticktv.github.io/faq.md

 A streamer earns 80% of each purchase made; however, this amount may vary based on factors like token coupons given to the user, or users that joined through another streamer's link.
 See the [Streamer Support](/streamer_support) guides for more info.

 If your question hasn’t been answered, feel free to email support@joystick.tv or ask in our Discord support channel for further clarification

+## Why are my view counts different from users in chat?

+View counts are the number video players that are playing your live stream.
+This also includes yourself, and users that may be logged out previewing your stream.
+It's also possible that someone in your chat has your video stream paused.
+They would count as a user in chat, but not as a view count.